3devo/ChildbusBootloader/PROTOCOL.md

 to write consecutive bytes to flash, starting at address 0.
 In particular the address must either be one past the last byte written, or it must be zero to start, or start over.
-If this constraint is violated, the slave should return `INVALID_ARGUMENTS` and otherwise ignore the packet (so the next write should be accepted if it is consecutive with the previous valid write).
+If this constraint is violated, the child should return `INVALID_ARGUMENTS` and otherwise ignore the packet (so the next write should be accepted if it is consecutive with the previous valid write).
 This allows the master to retry a write when it receives in invalid checksum on a reply.
 It should then ignore the